HOST-SAG/sag-webmethods-stats-parser/README.md

 1. **Download and Install Required Libraries:**

    Ensure that you have the JFreeChart library installed or added to your project's dependencies.
 You can download it from the [official JFreeChart website](http://www.jfree.org/jfreechart/).
 Make sure to have also the localization property files in the right place.
-If not some error will tell you.

-   (e.g. **"Can't find bundle for base name org.jfree.chart.plot.LocalizationBundle, locale en_US"**
+If not some error will tell you. (e.g. **"Can't find bundle for base name org.jfree.chart.plot.LocalizationBundle, locale en_US"**

-3. **Compile the code**
+2. **Compile the code**

-   e.g. run **"javac MultiFileHexDataGraph.java"**

-   if needed add the class path to your libraries e.g.  **"javac -cp C:\jfreechart-1.5.3\src\main\java MultiFileHexDataGraph.java"**
+   e.g. run **"javac MultiFileHexDataGraph.java"** if needed add the class path to your libraries e.g.  **"javac -cp C:\jfreechart-1.5.3\src\main\java MultiFileHexDataGraph.java"**

-   The executable expects the files to parse in a subfolder of the execution place ".\\files\"

-5. **Run the Application:**
+3. **Run the Application:**

    Run the Java application. e.g. **"java MultiFileHexDataGraph"** This will launch a graphical user interface (GUI) with tabs for each metric.
 The application will automatically process and plot data from log and zip files in the specified directory.
+   The executable expects the files to parse in a subfolder of the execution place ".\\files\"

-7. **View the Charts:**
+4. **View the Charts:**

    The charts will be displayed in separate tabs based on the metric names.
 You can switch between tabs to view the charts for different metrics.

    ![Charts](chart.jpg)

-8. **Interact with the Charts:**
+5. **Interact with the Charts:**

    You can interact with the charts as you would with any standard charting application.
 You can zoom in, zoom out, pan, and save charts as images.

-9. **Close the Application:**
+6. **Close the Application:**

    Close the application when you are done viewing the charts.